OnePointCollab/onecloudplanet_docs/docs/control-panel/cloud-platform/volumes/create-volume.md

 ---
 sidebar_position: 4
-title: Create a disk.
+title: Creating a Volume
 ---

-# Create a Disk
+# Creating a Volume

-You can create a network disk together with an instance or create it separately and then attach it to an instance.
+You can create a network volume together with an instance or create it separately and then attach it to an instance.

-A local disk is created only when an instance is created.
+A local volume is created only when an instance is created.

-A network disk can be created from different sources:
+A network volume can be created from different sources:

-- **Empty**: Initially, this type of disk does not contain any data.
+- **Empty**: Initially, this type of volume does not contain any data.
 You can use it to scale the storage space in an instance.
 - **From an image**: Prepared by OneCloudPlanet or your own uploaded image.
-You can use this for replacing the boot disk during instance recovery or for cloning instances.
+You can use this for replacing the boot volume during instance recovery or for cloning instances.
-- **From another disk, snapshot, or backup**: To create a copy of an existing disk.
+- **From another volume, snapshot, or backup**: To create a copy of an existing volume.

-The cost of a network disk depends on the [disk type](#).
+The cost of a network volume depends on its [type](#).
 You can calculate the cost during instance creation.

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 <Tabs>
  <TabItem value="personal-area" label="Personal Area" default>